+B. ENUMERATION OF COMMITTEES 69

+C. EXECUTIVE COMMITTEES 70

+D. ADVISORY COMMITTEES 74

+E. SPECIAL COMMITTEES

+F. RULES OF MEMBERSHIP ON COMMITTEES 82

-G. ELECTION OF OFFICERS OF THE FACULTY 78
+G. ELECTION OF OFFICERS OF THE FACULTY 85

-H. ELECTION OF COLLEGIATE MEMBERS OF THE FACULTY SENATE 78
+H. ELECTION OF COLLEGIATE MEMBERS OF THE FACULTY SENATE 85

-I. ACADEMIC DIVISIONS OF THE COLLEGE 79
+I. ACADEMIC DIVISIONS OF THE COLLEGE

 J. PROCEDURES FOR AMENDING THE CONSTITUTION AND THE BYLAWS.
-79
+86

-STATUTES 79
+STATUTES

-A. ON COMMITTEES
+A. ON COMMITTEES 86

-B. ON APPOINTMENTS 80
+B. ON APPOINTMENTS

-C. ON MEETINGS OF THE FACULTY 81
+C. ON MEETINGS OF THE FACULTY 88

+D. ELECTRONIC MEETINGS

-D. ON AD HOC OR TEMPORARY COMMITTEES 81
+E. ON AD HOC OR TEMPORARY COMMITTEES 89

-CHAPTER EIGHT 82
+CHAPTER EIGHT 90

-GRADUATE SCHOOL OF ARTS AND SCIENCES 82
+GRADUATE SCHOOL OF ARTS AND SCIENCES

 MISSION

-GOVERNANCE
+GOVERNANCE.

 Bylaws of the Graduate School

 Graduate Faculty Meetings

 ORGANIZATIONAL STRUCTURE

-Graduate Program Directors

-Graduate Doctoral Tracks

 Graduate Faculty Membership

 Graduate Council

-ADDITIONAL POLICIES 84
+ADDITIONAL POLICIES

 Graduate Bulletin

-Student Handbooks 85
+Student Handbooks

-Graduate School Representation on the Faculty Senate 85
+Graduate School Representation on the Faculty Senate 93

-CHAPTER NINE 86
+CHAPTER NINE 94

-THE SCHOOL OF LAW 86
+THE SCHOOL OF LAW

-MISSION 86
+MISSION

 GOVERNANCE

-Authority and Responsibilities of the Dean 86
+Authority and Responsibilities of the Dean

 Authority and Responsibilities of the Faculty

-Authority and Responsibilities of the Dean and Faculty 87
+Authority and Responsibilities of the Dean and Faculty

-Faculty Voting Privileges While on Leave 87
+Faculty Voting Privileges While on Leave

 ORGANIZATIONAL STRUCTURE

 Academic Administration

-Committees of the Faculty 88
+Committees of the Faculty APPOINTMENTS OF FACULTY AND STAFF WHO TEACH STUDENTS

-FACULTY APPOINTMENTS 89

-Tenure Track Faculty Appointments 89

-Clinical Faculty Appointments 90

-Faculty Appointments to Endowed Professorships

-Appointment and Evaluation of Non-Permanent Part-Time Faculty
+Diversity, Equity, and Inclusion

-PROMOTION AND TENURE DECISIONS
+Tenure Track Faculty Appointments PROMOTION AND TENURE DECISIONS

-GENERAL PROCESS FOR PROMOTION AND TENURE DECISIONS 91
+I NOMUTION AND TENURE DECISIONS IVI